Professional wrestling holds: Crucifix

 The wrestler stands in front of and facing a bent over opponent and places them in a gutwrench waistlock or a standing headscissors.
 The wrestler then flips the opponent up and over so the opponent is lying face up on the back of the wrestler.
 The wrestler then moves their hands to the upper arm or wrists of the opponent, holding them in position, and spreading the arms of the opponent as though they were being crucified, hence the name.
 This is often a set-up for a crucifix powerbomb or a spinning crucifix toss.

 Reverse crucifix

 The wrestler stands in front of and with their back to a standing opponent.
 The wrestler then leans backwards and seizes the opponent around the waist, pulling them forward and upwards so they are lying across the shoulder of the opponent, facing downwards.
 The wrestler then takes hold of the upper arms or wrists of the opponent and spreads them, holding the opponent in place.

+Deadlift

+This transition refers to any instance of a wrestler lifting the opponent from the ground to transition to a bigger move.
+Examples of this are when a wrestler performs a gutwrench lift to an opponent laying down on to execute a gutwrench suplex or a gutwrench powerbomb, or when a wrestler performs a schoolboy powerbomb.